DrosteEffect/CIECAM02/README.md

 https://www.mathworks.com/matlabcentral/fileexchange/62729-matplotlib-2-0-colormaps--perceptually-uniform-and-beautiful

-My goal was to provide functionality as simple as the commonly used Lab colorspace conversions, whilst providing a much more perceptually uniform colorspace.
-Note that I replaced calculations with a matrix inverse, e.g. inv(A)*b, with the recommended and numerically more precise A\b.
-See:
+My goal was to provide functionality as simple as the commonly used CIELab colorspace conversions, whilst providing a much more perceptually uniform colorspace.
+Note that I replaced calculations with a matrix inverse, e.g. inv(A)*b, with the recommended and numerically more precise A\b:

 https://www.mathworks.com/help/matlab/ref/inv.html